A Closer Examination Of Lordosis Curves Of Spine

-X-Rays are best means of assessing a lordotic spine
+X-Rays are the best means of assessing a lordotic spine.

 The patient reveals the entire length of the spine by standing when the PA (Posterior/Anterior) and lateral X-rays are taken.
 Spinal flexibility is evaluated using side bending AP (Anterior/Posterior) X-rays.
-If the spinal cord is suspected to have been compromised, an MRI may be ordered.
-The Cobb Angle Method is sometimes used to measure the lordotic curve in degrees by use of a standard full-length AP X-ray.
+If the spinal cord is suspected of having been compromised, an MRI may be ordered.
+The Cobb Angle Method is sometimes used to measure the lordotic curve in degrees using a standard full-length AP X-ray.

 Best of Non-Surgical Lordotic Spine Treatment Options in Malaysia